Canada Country Commercial Guide

 In terms of consumer preferences, young consumers have shown a greater trend toward mobile purchases and are more responsive to mobile ads.
 Another preference in Canada is for video advertising: according to Com Score, mobile commerce (m-commerce) is on the rise, given increasing mobile connectivity of smartphones and tablets.
 Digital advertising now has surpassed TV advertising revenues and is poised to become the favorite advertising venue in Canada.

-Social network user numbers are on the rise in Canada and in 2022 amounts to an estimated 38.93 million users.
-Recent data from Statista showed that market leader Facebook accounted for 65.5% of all social media visits in June 2022, followed by Twitter with 13%.
-Instagram ranked third with 7.65% of visits.
+Recent data from Statista showed that market leader in social media, Facebook, accounted for 60% of all social media visits in March 2025, followed by Pinterest with 15.7%.
+Twitter ranked third with 9.8% of visits, and Instagram fourth with 7.2%.

 Online Payment